A collection of usefull tools to interact with the google drive/google docs api.

 If you just want to know the Id of a document which is saved in a given path,

 path(str): The path to the document, whose Id should be returned.

 Returns: The Id of the document, which is stored on the provided path, or an empty string, if the document does not exists.

 You can test the library using the given

 Enable the Google Drive and Docs Api and Download the Client Configuration

-In order the script to work you need to have a valid
+In order for the script to work, its required to have a valid

 - Navigate to https://developers.google.com/drive/api/v3/quickstart/python